schwetim/mlops-platform/compliance as a service.md

-# COMPLIANCE-AS-A-PRODUCT: Vision and Initial Concept
+# LLM-COMPLIANCE-AS-A-SERVICE: Vision and Initial Concept

 ---